-Modification of this MOA shall be in writing and upon approval of all Trustees currently parties to the MOA.
+Modification of this MOA shall be in writing and upon approval of all Trustees who are parties to the MOA at the time of any proposed modification.
 It is acknowledged that additional agreements may be executed by the Trustees with regard to natural resource damage claims that arise and for planning for the restoration, replacement, rehabilitation, and/or acquisition of equivalent natural resources that may be injured, destroyed or lost.
-These incident-specific MOAs shall not be considered modifications of this MOA, and will be the subject of the same procedural and substantive requirements contained herein.
+These incident-specific MOAs shall not be considered modifications of this MOA.